A Poincar\'e-Birkhoff Theorem for Asymptotically Unitary Hamiltonian Diffeomorphisms: Floer Homology of Asymptotically Linear Hamiltonian Systems

 where $\chi\colon\bR\to[0,1]$ is a smooth non-decreasing function such that $\chi(s)=0$ for all $s\leq 0$ and $\chi(s)=1$ for all $s\geq 1$.
 For this special kind of continuation Hamiltonian, we can further estimate the last term in \eqref{eq:energy_calc_contin} as

 This implies the following bound on the energy of a solution of the Floer equation:

 We have reached an uniform energy bound over all continuation Floer trajectories between $\gamma^0$ and $\gamma^1$.

-\begin{rmk} The condition of having the same quadratic Hamiltonian at infinity can be considerably weakened.
-For example, in the author's doctoral thesis \cite{MyPhDThesis} it is shown that an uniform energy bound can be reached also for a non-resonant homotopy (in the sense of the introduction) between weakly asymptotically quadratic Hamiltonians.
-Another case where compactness will hold is when one may arrange the Hamiltonians $H^0$, $H^1$ and the continuation Hamiltonian $\cH$ such that (in the conventions used in this paper) $\partial_s\cH>0$.
+\begin{rmk} Another case where compactness will hold is when one may arrange the Hamiltonians $H^0$, $H^1$ and the continuation Hamiltonian $\cH$ such that (in the conventions used in this paper) $\partial_s\cH>0$.
 This is usually called \emph{monotone continuation}, and is used for example in the definition of symplectic homology. \end{rmk}